sumotoy/TFT_ILI9163C/README.md

 	- Very FAST!, expecially with Teensy 3.x where uses hyper fast SPI.
 	- Tons of examples !!!
-	- It uses just 4 wires (2 shared with other devices).
+	- It uses just 4 or 5 wires.
 	- Compatible at command level with Adafruit display series so it's easy to adapt existing code.
 	- It uses the standard Adafruit_GFX Library (you need to install).
-	- SPI transaction compatible (only where supported, now widely supported)
+	- SPI transaction compatible (only where supported, actually only Teensy3 but soon more)
-	- Working with IDE 1.0.6, 1.5.8, 1.6.5 (or newer), Energia (soon)
+	- Working with IDE 1.0.6, 1.5.8 (or newer), Energia (soon)
-	- Working with Arduino's (8 and 32 bit), Teensy 3, Teensy 3.1 and Teensy LC, ESP8266
+	- Working with Arduino's (8 and 32 bit), Teensy 3, Teensy 3.1 and Teensy LC
 	- Working with Energia supported MCU (not yet but really soon)
 	- A Fast SPI DMA for Nucleo F411RE porting from MasudaNaika https://github.com/MasudaNaika
-	- NEW: Support for user fonts and Icons!
-Using mine rendering engine (used in some other libraries I've done here)
+	-
 http://developer.mbed.org/users/peu605/code/TFT_ILI9163C/

 <b>Pay Attention to connections!!!!:</b>

-	- This display has logic at 3V3 volt so YOU NEED A VOLTAGE CONVERTER if you plan to use with arduino 5V.
+	- This display has logic at 3V3 volt so YOU NEED A VOLTAGE CONVERTER if you plan to use with arduino.
 	If you try to connect directly you can burn it very fast so PAY ATTENTION!
 	- My display works at 3V3 volt and uses 3V3 for logic but LED background has resistor for 5V.
 	Your can be different so carefully check out before connect it.
-	- Library works only in SPI mode by using MOSI,SCLK and a CS pin plus an additional pin for DC (or RS, or even A0).
+	- Library works only in SPI mode by using MOSI,SCLK and a CS pin plus an additional pin for DC (or RS).
 	I've used also the reset pin but you can save it by connect it at 3V3 volt and use the constructor without the reset pin.
 The initialization routine will automatically use the software reset.

-	- Teensy 3 and LC cannot use any pin for CS and RS(DC or A0) but should be choosen as follow: pins:2,6,9 or 10,15 or 20,13 for CS and RS.
+	- People using Teensy3 should remember that have to choose for CS and DC a pin that should be: pins:2,6,9 or 10,15 or 20,13 for CS and DC, any for RST (but you can connect RST to +3v3 and forget it.
-	The benchmark.ino example has a routine that can help you to understand if you have choosed the right pin for your Teensy.
-	For reset you can use any pin, if you want to save a wire and not use reset, YOU SHOULD CONNECT TO 3V3 OR USE A PULLUP RESISTOR (10K to 3V3) BUT NOT LEAVE FLOATING!

 <b>Backgrounds:</b>